Offene-Bibel/web-viewer-perl/README.md

 Backend
 -------
 The backend is driven by pre generated html fragments created using the converter.
 It expects folder containing one file for each chapter and version.
-An index of all such files has to be given in a status file.
-There can be more than one status file.
+An index of all such files has to be given in an index file.
+There can be more than one index file.

-### status file
+### index file
 Each line corresponds to a chapter in a translation.
 Format is: `book chapter translation status filename`.
 Lines started with `#` are treated as comments.

     ...